Eating Disorders

 Causes

 Some people with bulimia nervosa also have other mental health concerns, such as anxiety and depression.
 Some even have suicidal thoughts or make suicide attempts.
-Bulimia nervosa can cause serious damage to physical health, especially if purging is involved.
+Bulimia nervosa can cause severe damage to physical health, especially if purging is involved.

 Physical symptoms of bulimia nervosa